8 Tips For Saving a Failing Relationship

 8. Don’t Lose Hope

-If both you and your partner feel that what you have is special and worth fighting for, you actually have chance of saving your relationship.
-Love, strong chemistry and shared values with a partner are not things to take for granted.
-You may want to consider working with a couples counselor, but even if you opt for work things out on your own, know that no relationship is perfect.
+If both you and your partner feel that what you have is special and worth fighting for, you can save your relationship.
+Love, strong chemistry, and shared values with a partner are not things to take for granted.
+You may want to consider working with a couples counselor, but even if you opt to work things out on your own, know that no relationship is perfect.
 Over time, there will be bumps in the road, and even when things are going well, you need to work at improving it all the time.

 Michelle Overman, Author